-Facing the last hurdle
+Facing the "last hurdle"

-Historically, technical publications groups have been viewed as the last hurdle in product development innovation.
-While publication services and deliverables remain on the critical path to product shipping, engineering design decisions and engineering change orders (ECOs) are still managed outside the technical publications system and its related workflow.
+Historically, technical publications groups have been viewed as the "last hurdle" in product development innovation (see appendix for more details).
+While publication services and deliverables remain on the critical path to product shipping, engineering design decisions and engineering change orders (ECOs) are still managed outside the technical publications' system and its related workflow.